Creative entrepreneurs have to face many challenges.

 First of all, if you’re interested in taking Dubsado for a test drive, you can do that for an indefinite amount of time — as long as you run out of clients because the limit is 3.

-HoneyBook’s trial philosophy differs from Dubsado: it has a time limit of only 7 days of free use.
+HoneyBook’s trial philosophy differs from Dubsado: it has a time limit of 7 days of free use, which in many cases will be too limiting.
 Honestly, that’s not enough time to get to know this platform well enough.

-The last plan is entirely custom with its price depending on the specific needs of the business owner.
+The Enterprise plan is entirely custom with its price depending on the specific needs of the business owner.
 This plan is perfect for those who require even more flexibility and fully personalized solutions.

 Dubsado vs HoneyBook vs Zendo